Atmospheric Sciences (ATMO)

 ATMO 302 Atmospheric Physics (3) Energy and thermodynamics, statics and stability, physical processes of cloud formation, radiation and Earth-atmosphere heat balance, kinetic theory, optical effects.
 Pre: 200, MATH 242, and PHYS 272; or consent.
 DP

 ATMO 303 Introduction to Atmospheric Dynamics (3) Scalar and vector development of basic laws of hydrodynamics, equations of motion, kinematics, divergence and vorticity, viscosity and turbulence, introduction to numerical weather prediction, general circulation.
 Pre: 302 and MATH 244.
 DP

-ATMO 305 Meteorological Instruments and Observations (3) (2 Lec, 1 3-hr Lab) First- and second-order measurement systems.
-Response of wind, temperature, and recording instruments.
-Discussion of advance system including radar.
-Planning of field programs.
+ATMO 305 Meteorological Instruments and Observations (3) (2 Lec, 1 3-hr Lab) Each week targets a different meteorological instrument and culminates in a lab exercise and report.
+The focus is on accurate measurement and scientific-style writing.
 A-F only.
 Pre: 302 and PHYS 272/272L.
 DP

 ATMO 310 Global Environmental Change (3) Global environmental change problems such as carbon dioxide and the greenhouse effect, acid rain, chlorofluorocarbons and the ozone layer, global deforestation and the effect on climate, etc. Pre: 200, OCN 201, GG 101, GG 103, or GG 170; or consent.
 (Cross-listed as OCN 310) DP

 ATMO 320 Programming for Meteorologists (3) Scientific programming in Fortran 77, graphics software and meteorological applications.
 A-F or Audit.
 Pre: 302 (or concurrent) and MATH 241; or consent.